-I subsequently returned the sample to 23andme's contracted laboratory for processing.
-(To promote privacy with the third party testing lab, the consumer uses a registration number instead of his or her name.)
+I subsequently returned the sample to the contracted laboratory for processing.
+(To promote privacy with the third-party testing lab, the consumer uses a registration number instead of his or her name.)
 Then, after 6-8 weeks, I received the information I had been waiting for.

 Have You Checked Their BBB Rating?

 Better Business Bureau ratings are general barometers of how a business tends to interact with customers.
 Rating reflect a variety of factors, including complaint history, governmental and licensing issues, type of business and time in business, business transparency, and advertising issues.

 Full Of Possibilities: Patents, Profits, and Your Genetic Data